bobthecat/ngs_practical/readme.md

 We will assess the quality control report for the sample and the control.

-Browse your way to the `ngs_practical` folder using your file system.
-Localize in the control and sample folder the fastQC folder and open the HTML file by clicking on it.
+**3.1) Browse your way to the `ngs_practical` folder using your file system. **

+    Localize in the control and sample folders the fastQC folder and open the HTML file by clicking on it.

 The fastQC report present you on the left a summary of all the tests.

-The complete documentation for the fastQC report can be found here:
+References: The complete documentation for the fastQC report can be found here:

 http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/